monika-mak/the_art_beneath/README.md

 # The Art Beneath

-Here is a link to the live project: [The Art Beneath](https://the-art-beneath-289b50439a5a.herokuapp.com)
+Live website can be accessed here: [The Art Beneath](https://the-art-beneath-289b50439a5a.herokuapp.com)